rcompos/kubespray-and-pray/README.md

     The control node and all cluster vm's must have DNS resolution or /etc/hosts entries.
 IP addresses may be used if you must.

-2. From **control node**, run command to generate inventory file (*~/.kubespray/inventory/inventory.cfg*) which defines the target nodes.
+2. From __control node__, run command to generate inventory file _~/.kubespray/inventory/inventory.cfg_) which defines the target nodes.
 If there are too many hosts for command-line, run the kubespray prepare command with a minimal set of hosts then add to the resulting inventory.cfg file.
+Running the prepare command will clone the kubespray repo to `~/.kubespray`.

     `$ cp ~/kubespray-cli/src/kubespray/files/.kubespray.yml ~`